-

 The digital nature of performance marketing gives you access to data that can help you optimize your campaigns.
 During an email marketing campaign for example, you can use split testing to evaluate the effectiveness of your content.
 If you discover that one email variant converts more readers, you can start using it more to get better results.

-Brand marketing focuses on building long-lasting relationships between companies and customers.
+Brand marketing or brand advertising focuses on building long-lasting relationships between companies and customers.
 With brand building, your focus is the total addressable market (TAM), not just the people who are ready to buy your product or service.

 Brand advertising and marketing efforts can include: